 Abstract (100 words)

-The ferroelectric and piezoelectric properties of (Ba0.85Ca0.15)(Zr0.1Ti0.9)O3 (BCZT) ceramics were measured as a function of porosity.
-Porous BCZT ceramics were fabricated using the sacrificial fugitive technique.
-Two different pore morphologies were induced by adding polymeric microspheres and fibres as the pore-forming agents.
-It was found that even at a high level of porosity, 20.8%, this material can be electrically poled and act as a piezoelectric element.
-With the benefit of being a lead-free piezoelectric material, porous BCZT ceramics may be considered for acoustic impedance matching in actuator and sensor applications, and also as a functional component in biomedical applications.

 The ferroelectric and piezoelectric properties of (Ba0.85Ca0.15)(Zr0.1Ti0.9)O3 (BCZT) ceramics were measured as a function of porosity, porous BCZT ceramics were fabricated using the sacrificial fugitive technique.
 Two different pore morphologies were induced by adding polymeric microspheres and fibres as the pore-forming agents.
 Increasing porosity led to decreasing ferroelectric and piezoelectric properties due to a reduction of polarisable BCZT ceramic available.
 With the benefit of being a lead-free piezoelectric material, porous BCZT ceramics may be considered for acoustic impedance matching in actuator and sensor applications, and also as a functional component in biomedical applications.

 Keywords : Porous material, piezoelectric ceramics, electroceramics, three-dimensional tomography, finite element analysis